AlgorithmsMeetup/DancingWithDataStructures/README.md

 ## Introduction to Data Structures
 ### Stack: ###
 A sequential data structure that resembles a stack.
-Imagine a stack of plates: you would one on top of the other and you would remove plates by removing the one on top first.
+Imagine a stack of plates: you would put one on top of the other and you would remove plates by removing the ones on top first.
 So basically: last in first out
 ![](https://dan4kent.files.wordpress.com/2015/10/stack-of-dirty-dishes.jpg)
 ![](http://i.imgur.com/IG8cK9U.gif)